 How often do Special Olympics athletes train and compete?

-The Special Olympics athlete is required to complete an eight-week training program under the guidance of a certified Special Olympics coach to be eligible for participation in an area level competition.
+Special Olympics New Mexico offers seasonal, year-round training and competitions.
+Special Olympics athletes who want to compete in a State Games or other competition season are required to complete an eight-week (or longer) training program under the guidance of a certified Special Olympics coach to be eligible for participation in an area level competition.
 Participation at the area level then automatically qualifies the athlete for state level competition.
-Please contact the State Office for a current training and competition calendar for your area.

 With divisions for age, gender and ability, Special Olympics gives every athlete a reasonable chance to win.
 Athletes from all divisions may advance to state level competition.